January 15, 2026

 • Upfront and ongoing fees

-• Available rebates and cashback offers
+• Available rebates and cashback offers from lenders and brokers

 • Interest charges (both fixed and variable periods)